6 Evidence-Based Health Benefits of Lemons

 A diet rich in fruits and vegetables may help prevent some cancers (28).

 In test tubes, many compounds from lemons have killed cancer cells.
 However, many things can kill cancer in a test tube, and that doesn't mean they will work the same way in the human body (32, 33, 34).
-Some researchers think that plant compounds found in lemons, such as limonene and naringenin, could have anti-cancer effects.
-Yet this hypothesis also needs further investigation (5, 35, 36, 37).

 Another study used pulp from mandarins that contained the plant compounds beta-cryptoxanthin and hesperidin, which are both also found in lemons.